 Nadya T. Bliss is the director of the Global Security Initiative (GSI) at Arizona State University.
 GSI is a pan-university, institute-level activity focused on addressing the hardest challenges in security.
 These challenges are often characterized by complex interdependencies and present conflicting objectives requiring multi-disciplinary research and cross-mission collaboration.
 GSI currently has approximately 170 faculty affiliates across 9 college-level units and is home to the Center for Cybersecurity and Digital Forensics (CDF), the Center for Human, Artificial Intelligence, and Robot Teaming (CHART), the Department of Homeland Security Center for Accelerating Operational Efficiency (CAOE), the Human Security Collaboratory, and the DARPA Working Group.
 GSI also serves as the University’s interface to the Department of Defense, the Intelligence Community, and the Department of Homeland Security.
-Prior to taking on the GSI role, Dr. Bliss served as the Assistant Vice President, Research Strategy in the Office of Knowledge Enterprise Development.
+Prior to taking on the GSI role, Bliss served as the Assistant Vice President, Research Strategy in the Office of Knowledge Enterprise Development.

-Dr. Bliss holds a Professor of Practice appointment (and is a member of Graduate Faculty) in the School of Computing, Informatics, and Decision Systems Engineering and a Senior Sustainability Scientist appointment in the Julie Ann Wrigley Global Institute of Sustainability.
-Dr. Bliss is also a Senior Fellow at New America.
+Bliss holds a professor of practice appointment (and is a member of graduate faculty) in the School of Computing, Informatics, and Decision Systems Engineering and a senior sustainability scientist with the Julie Ann Wrigley Global Institute of Sustainability.
+Bliss is also a Senior Fellow at New America.